Alphabet Inc. (NASDAQ:GOOG) Shares Sold by Country Trust Bank

-Country Trust Bank lessened its stake in Alphabet Inc. (NASDAQ:GOOG – Free Report) by 1.8% in the 3rd quarter, HoldingsChannel.com reports.
-The institutional investor owned 503,791 shares of the information services provider’s stock after selling 9,161 shares during the period.
-Alphabet comprises 1.9% of Country Trust Bank’s investment portfolio, making the stock its 10th biggest position.
+Country Trust Bank cut its position in Alphabet Inc. (NASDAQ:GOOG – Free Report) by 1.8% in the 3rd quarter, HoldingsChannel.com reports.
+The institutional investor owned 503,791 shares of the information services provider’s stock after selling 9,161 shares during the quarter.
+Alphabet accounts for 1.9% of Country Trust Bank’s portfolio, making the stock its 10th biggest holding.
 Country Trust Bank’s holdings in Alphabet were worth $66,425,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also modified their holdings of GOOG.
-Bank Julius Baer & Co.
-Ltd Zurich lifted its holdings in shares of Alphabet by 94,153.5% in the 2nd quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 200,558,295 shares of the information services provider’s stock valued at $24,261,537,000 after buying an additional 200,345,509 shares during the period.
-Moneta Group Investment Advisors LLC raised its position in shares of Alphabet by 61,587.1% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 130,046,253 shares of the information services provider’s stock worth $11,539,004,000 after acquiring an additional 129,835,437 shares during the period.
-Bank of New York Mellon Corp raised its position in shares of Alphabet by 1,807.4% in the third quarter.
-Bank of New York Mellon Corp now owns 57,069,444 shares of the information services provider’s stock worth $5,487,226,000 after acquiring an additional 54,077,519 shares during the period.
-Norges Bank acquired a new position in shares of Alphabet in the fourth quarter worth about $3,059,614,000.
-Finally, GQG Partners LLC acquired a new position in shares of Alphabet in the first quarter worth about $2,170,024,000.
-Institutional investors and hedge funds own 27.13% of the company’s stock.
+Several other large investors also recently made changes to their positions in GOOG.
+HWG Holdings LP acquired a new position in shares of Alphabet during the second quarter valued at about $26,000.
+OLD Point Trust & Financial Services N A bought a new stake in shares of Alphabet in the 2nd quarter worth $31,000.
+Intrepid Capital Management Inc. purchased a new stake in shares of Alphabet in the second quarter valued at about $31,000.
+Mark Sheptoff Financial Planning LLC boosted its holdings in Alphabet by 142.9% during the first quarter.
+Mark Sheptoff Financial Planning LLC now owns 340 shares of the information services provider’s stock worth $35,000 after purchasing an additional 200 shares during the last quarter.
+Finally, Milestone Wealth LLC boosted its holdings in Alphabet by 1,900.0% during the third quarter.
+Milestone Wealth LLC now owns 380 shares of the information services provider’s stock worth $37,000 after purchasing an additional 361 shares during the last quarter.
+27.13% of the stock is currently owned by institutional investors and hedge funds.

 Alphabet Stock Up 0.5 %

-Alphabet (NASDAQ:GOOG – Get Free Report) last posted its quarterly earnings results on Tuesday, October 24th.
-The information services provider reported $1.55 EPS for the quarter, beating the consensus estimate of $1.45 by $0.10.
+Alphabet (NASDAQ:GOOG – Get Free Report) last posted its earnings results on Tuesday, October 24th.
+The information services provider reported $1.55 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.45 by $0.10.
+The firm had revenue of $64.05 billion for the quarter, compared to the consensus estimate of $63.13 billion.
 Alphabet had a return on equity of 25.24% and a net margin of 22.46%.
-The firm had revenue of $64.05 billion during the quarter, compared to analysts’ expectations of $63.13 billion.
-Research analysts anticipate that Alphabet Inc. will post 5.75 EPS for the current fiscal year.
+On average, equities research analysts anticipate that Alphabet Inc. will post 5.75 EPS for the current year.

-A number of brokerages have weighed in on GOOG.
-Oppenheimer reiterated an “outperform” rating and issued a $160.00 price objective on shares of Alphabet in a research report on Wednesday, October 25th.
-Wedbush assumed coverage on shares of Alphabet in a research report on Monday, August 21st.
-They set an “outperform” rating for the company.
-Nine research analysts have rated the stock with a buy rating, According to MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $130.60.
+Several research analysts recently weighed in on GOOG shares.
+Oppenheimer restated an “outperform” rating and set a $160.00 price target on shares of Alphabet in a report on Wednesday, October 25th.
+Wedbush started coverage on shares of Alphabet in a report on Monday, August 21st.
+They set an “outperform” rating on the stock.
+Nine analysts have rated the stock with a buy rating, According to data from MarketBeat.com, Alphabet has an average rating of “Buy” and a consensus price target of $130.60.

 Alphabet Inc offers various products and platforms in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment provides products and services, including ads, Android, Chrome, hardware, Gmail, Google Drive, Google Maps, Google Photos, Google Play, Search, and YouTube.